Tito Fuentes

-Rigoberto "Tito" Fuentes Peat (born January 4, 1944) is a retired professional baseball player.
+Rigoberto "Tito" Fuentes Peat (born January 4, 1944) is a Cuban former professional baseball player.
 He played for 13 seasons in the major leagues between 1965 and 1978, primarily as a second baseman.
 Fuentes played for most of his career with the San Francisco Giants.

 Professional career

 The Giants initially signed Fuentes as an 18-year-old amateur before the start of the 1962 season.
 Fuentes, along with Bert Campaneris, was playing with the Cuba national baseball team at the 1961 Amateur World Series.
 He was one of the last baseball players signed directly out of Cuba in the immediate aftermath of the Cuban Revolution.

 Fuentes made his major league debut on August 18, 1965.
 Four days later, he was involved in one of the most famous baseball fights in history, a 14-minute brawl between the Giants and Los Angeles Dodgers in which Juan Marichal bloodied John Roseboro with a bat; Fuentes, the on-deck hitter when the fight broke out, brandished his own bat as he rushed to join the fray, though he did not hit anyone with it.
 Fuentes split time between second base and shortstop as a rookie in 1966.
 He batted .261 in his maiden year while playing solid defense at both positions.
 He slumped to batting .209 the following year, and subsequently, he spent all of 1968 in the minor leagues.